Editorial policy

 Every study page carries a permanent disclosure panel stating this fact.
 Treat each page as a reading aid, not as medical advice.

-3. What is human-reviewed
+3. What is hand-corrected (and what is not)

 4. What is provisional